 1. The birthstone for March is: a. garnet; b. amethyst; c. aquamarine; d. diamond.

 2. Which of the following events always occurs in March? a.
-Black Month Month; b.
+Black History Month; b.
 Women's History Month; c.
-Daytona 500; d.
+The Daytona 500; d.
 National Poetry Month.

-3. What happened to Julius Caesar on March 15, 44 BC? a.
+4. What happened to Julius Caesar on March 15, 44 BC? a.
 He crossed the Rubicon River; b.
-He was elected "Pontiflex Maximus"; d.
+He was elected "pontiflex maximus;" c.
+He was proclaimed "Dictator For Life;" d.
 He was murdered.

-4. On March 27, 1964, what was the big news story in Alaska? a.
+6. On March 27, 1964, what was the big news story in Alaska? a.
 Alaska becomes the 49th state; b. an 8.3 earthquake rattled the state; c.
-Alaska Pipeline was completed; d.
+Alaskan Pipeline was completed; d.
 Exxon Valdez oil spill occurred.

 2. Zachary Taylor was the first US president to die in office.